-The Foundation continues with a model that has somewhat lesser endowment management responsibilities as a result of the move back to the UC Regents' General Endowment Pool.
-However, it is a modest reduction in the investment management workload.
-The workload and control requirements related to on-line giving have remained high as the contributions derived from on-line giving have begun to stabilize.
-The Board has continued to assess the FYE June 30, 2019 Endowment Investment Management Cost Recovery fee of 0.50% in FYE June 30, 2020.
-The Foundation will continue using the 4% payout policy factor from FYE June 30, 2019 in FYE June 30, 2020.
+The Foundation's Board lowered the Endowment Cost Recovery fee to 0.45% in FYE June 30, 2021 versus 0.50% in FYE June 30, 2020.
+The Foundation will continue using the 4% payout policy factor from FYE June 30, 2020 in FYE June 30, 2021.
 This is consistent with the prudent long-term fiscal strategy taken by management to assure the viability of endowments over time.
 Management will continue to assess on an annual basis whether further adjustments to the UPMIFA endowment distribution policy rate are warranted.

-The Foundation's 6% gift administrative fee effective in FYE June 30, 2013 has been extended for FYE June 30, 2020, and it is expected this will remain in place for the long-term.
-The Foundation's gift fee was introduced in conjunction with a parallel action by the campus on all gifts made to the UC Regents.
+The Foundation's 6% gift administrative fee effective in FYE June 30, 2013 has been extended for FYE June 30, 2021, and it is expected this will remain in place for the long-term.
+The Foundation's gift fee was originally introduced in conjunction with a parallel action by the campus on all gifts made to the UC Regents.

-The investment portfolio is now invested primarily in the Regents' General Endowment Pool ("GEP").
+The investment portfolio is now invested primarily in the Regents' GEP.
 The Foundation still holds residual investments made during the time when the assets were managed by another outside money manager.
-These investments represent less than 2% of the Foundation's overall investments.
-The Office of the University of California's Chief Investment Officer, the same office that manages the GEP, manages these investments while State Street Bank & Trust provides Master Custodial services.
+These residual investments represent less than 2% of the Foundation's overall investments.
 Management expects to hold these residual investments until they mature or can be sold at a price commensurate with prudent asset management.

 Master Custodial Services and Investment Performance verification will both continue to be provided by State Street Bank & Trust under a contract administered by the UC Regents.
-The Investment Policy Guidelines of the Foundation will be revised at the Fall 2019 Board Meeting in line with a required annual review as set forth in the currently approved Investment Policy Guidelines.
-This review will likely not result in significant changes since it takes asset allocation changes made in the General Endowment Pool's Investment Policy Statement into consideration that haven't changed since March 15, 2018.
+The Investment Policy Guidelines of the Foundation will be revised at the Fall 2020 Board Meeting in line with a required annual review as set forth in the currently approved Investment Policy Guidelines.
+This review will take the recent revisions of the General Endowment Pool's Investment Policy Statement into consideration that became effective on July 1, 2020.

-In addressing the impacts of the technical changes inherent in the implementation of UPMIFA, management shifted the payout practice of the Foundation to an "opt-in" model in FYE June 30, 2010 and will continue with this model in FYE June 30, 2020.
+In addressing the impacts of the technical changes inherent in the implementation of UPMIFA, management shifted the payout practice of the Foundation to an "opt-in" model in FYE June 30, 2010 and will continue with this model in FYE June 30, 2021.
 This model encourages Fund Administrators on campus to use unexpended balances prior to drawing out additional funds.
-The strategy has proved to be highly effective as evidenced by the continued reduction in payout draws during FYE June 30, 2019, as well as in the projected reduction in payout draws for FYE June 30, 2020.
+The strategy has proved to be highly effective as evidenced by the continued reduction in payout draws during FYE June 30, 2020, as well as in the projected reduction in payout draws for FYE June 30, 2021.